 Friends One of my highest honors is to be addressed as pastor.
 I count it a privilege to serve as the pastor of Beulah Baptist Church in Fruitland FL.
 The term "pastor", in the Baptist Church is one of two offices the church, deacon being the other, and is considered synonymous with "elder" or "bishop.”
 I am pleased to serve with the other servants of the church at Beulah.
 The pastor gives the sermons the majority of the time and It is my great pleasure to preach and to teach.
-As the leader of the congregation the pastor also gives advice and counsel to people from the community or congregation.
+As the leader of the congregation, the pastor also gives advice and counsel to people from the community or congregation.
 I am thankful for the opportunities afforded to me.
-I look forward to serving this great congratulation and community.
+I look forward to serving this great congregation and community.
 Please do not hesitate to call me

 or email me.